kaso-gg/KasoGG/index.md

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>

-We had 3 matches with 50 unique people and the biggest lobby had 50 playing.
+We had 4 matches with 50 unique people and the biggest lobby had 50 playing.
 There were 49 people who played every match.
 The highest XP level was 'cmon .' at 145.
 The lowest XP was 'deathbysociety' at 9, welcome to our lobby you GOAT!
-About 61.7% of us used girl skins.
-Guess what, we eliminated ten NPCs, they will be back next game though.
+About 59.6% of us used girl skins.
+Guess what, we eliminated fourteen NPCs, they will be back next game though.
 Thank you everyone for NOT playing on Anonymous mode.
 Three people have donkey laugh in their locker emotes, HEE HAW!

 * Most common skins: Highwire(7), Adira(3), DropDee(2)<br>
 * Most common pickaxes: TheAshglowBlade(6), DiveKnives(3), StarWand(3)<br>